10 Communication Services Stocks Whale Activity In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding TWTR (NYSE:TWTR), we observe a call option sweep with bullish sentiment.
-It expires in 22 day(s) on January 21, 2022.
-Parties traded 816 contract(s) at a $50.00 strike.
-This particular call needed to be split into 70 different trades to become filled.
-The total cost received by the writing party (or parties) was $28.2K, with a price of $35.0 per contract.
-There were 39273 open contracts at this strike prior to today, and today 3751 contract(s) were bought and sold.
+• Regarding CMCSA (NASDAQ:CMCSA), we observe a call option sweep with bearish sentiment.
+It expires in 21 day(s) on January 21, 2022.
+Parties traded 419 contract(s) at a $50.00 strike.
+This particular call needed to be split into 19 different trades to become filled.
+The total cost received by the writing party (or parties) was $46.5K, with a price of $112.0 per contract.
+There were 46186 open contracts at this strike prior to today, and today 3072 contract(s) were bought and sold.

-• For DIS (NYSE:DIS), we notice a call option sweep that happens to be bullish, expiring in 386 day(s) on January 20, 2023.
-This event was a transfer of 40 contract(s) at a $100.00 strike.
-This particular call needed to be split into 4 different trades to become filled.
-The total cost received by the writing party (or parties) was $237.4K, with a price of $5940.0 per contract.
-There were 1328 open contracts at this strike prior to today, and today 370 contract(s) were bought and sold.
+• For GOOGL (NASDAQ:GOOGL), we notice a call option sweep that happens to be bullish, expiring in 21 day(s) on January 21, 2022.
+This event was a transfer of 75 contract(s) at a $3000.00 strike.
+This particular call needed to be split into 17 different trades to become filled.
+The total cost received by the writing party (or parties) was $149.2K, with a price of $1990.0 per contract.
+There were 3294 open contracts at this strike prior to today, and today 621 contract(s) were bought and sold.

-• For FB (NASDAQ:FB), we notice a put option trade that happens to be bearish, expiring in 197 day(s) on July 15, 2022.
-This event was a transfer of 29 contract(s) at a $310.00 strike.
-The total cost received by the writing party (or parties) was $51.4K, with a price of $1775.0 per contract.
-There were 269 open contracts at this strike prior to today, and today 166 contract(s) were bought and sold.
+• For NFLX (NASDAQ:NFLX), we notice a call option trade that happens to be neutral, expiring in 21 day(s) on January 21, 2022.
+This event was a transfer of 50 contract(s) at a $650.00 strike.
+The total cost received by the writing party (or parties) was $38.5K, with a price of $770.0 per contract.
+There were 3337 open contracts at this strike prior to today, and today 172 contract(s) were bought and sold.

-• Regarding VIAC (NASDAQ:VIAC), we observe a call option trade with bearish sentiment.
-It expires in 78 day(s) on March 18, 2022.
-Parties traded 100 contract(s) at a $27.50 strike.
-The total cost received by the writing party (or parties) was $45.9K, with a price of $460.0 per contract.
-There were 5517 open contracts at this strike prior to today, and today 163 contract(s) were bought and sold.
+• Regarding VZ (NYSE:VZ), we observe a call option trade with neutral sentiment.
+It expires in 104 day(s) on April 14, 2022.
+Parties traded 100 contract(s) at a $50.00 strike.
+The total cost received by the writing party (or parties) was $25.8K, with a price of $258.0 per contract.
+There were 5398 open contracts at this strike prior to today, and today 138 contract(s) were bought and sold.

 Options Alert Terminology